yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 RegisterCommand( dcenum, "", "dcenum", "enumerate domain information using Active Directory Domain Services", 0, "", "" )
 ```

-The most notable line, is the one where we register the command within Havoc :
+The most important line, is the one where we register the command within Havoc:

 ```
 RegisterCommand( dcenum, "", "dcenum", "enumerate domain information using Active Directory Domain Services", 0, "", "" )
 ```

-`dcenum` represents the name of the command and `enumerate domain information using Active Directory Domain Services` represents the description that will shown for the command's help menu.
+`dcenum` represents the name of the command and `enumerate domain information using Active Directory Domain Services` represents the description that will be shown in the command's help menu.
+The rest of the arguments that are marked as *0* or *""* can be safely ignored for now.

-When this module will be executed, the first check that is being made is :
+When this module will be executed, the first check that is being made is:

 ```
  if demon.ProcessArch == "x86":